stlalpha/vision-2-bbs/README.md

 ## Do You Need Any Help With This?
 Yes.
 I need all the help.
 Are you oddly interested in esoteric early 90s pre-internet bbs software and art?
 Cool.
 Contact me and let's work together.
 [Contact me](mailto:stlalpha@vision2bbs.com) and lets work together.
 Or don't and just send pull requests.
 It'll be great either way.

+Wait - are you Crim?
+Where have you been?
+[Contact me](mailto:stlalpha@vision2bbs.com)!

 ## So where does it stand today?